Chris56974/Pethreon/README.md

 ### Typewriter Effect Problems

-I probably could've done my typewriter animation in the login screen using CSS only, but it might be tricky because I've only seen this done with single lines of static text (not dynamic wrapping lines of text).
-So I did it through JS instead but there was a couple issues.
-I wanted to interrupt effect but JS is only single threaded so I had to check a boolean everytime it printed a character.
-I also had issues printing a hyperlink char-by-char (either that or I'm dumb?) because it kept printing the HTML markup as well `<a href="" rel="" etc="">download<a>`.
-So my current implementation recreates the link ~17 times, by incrementally building it on each iteration.
-I should look into this later in case I'm missing something obvious.
-The hyperlink was needed for people who don't have an ethereum wallet installed and need to download metamask.
+I probably could've done my TypewriterEffect with CSS only, but I've only ever seen this done with single lines of text (not dynamic text that can wrap x times).
+So I did it with JS instead but there's still a couple things I wonder about.
+I had issues printing the hyperlink char-by-char (either that or I'm dumb?) because it kept printing the HTML markup as well `<a href="" rel="" etc="">download<a>`.
+So I decided to recreat the same link ~17 times, char-by-char (feels like there should be an easier way to do this).

 ### Metamask Problems

-When the user clicks my login button, they're prompted with a "sign-in" modal from metamask (and not me).
-If the user closes that modal without signing in, metamask will NOT error out.
+When the user clicks the login button, metamask prompts them with a "sign-in" modal that I can't control.
+If the user closes it without signing in, metamask will NOT error out.
 Instead, my code behaves as if the user is STILL logging in which is not a great UX.
-It looks like other popular sites like Aave and Uniswap behave the same though.
-Also, when an error is thrown metamask will give back an object but sometimes the error is tricky to find.
-It might be in error.message or it might be in error.data.message which is frustating.
+It looks like other popular sites like Aave and Uniswap behave the same.
+Also, when an error is thrown metamask gives back an object but sometimes the error message is tricky to find could be error.message or error.data.message.

 ### Circle Problems

-I'm not happy with how my circles are setup.
+My circles have been very tricky to deal with.
+I want them to appear on screen at all times and I want them to move between page transitions.
+Specifically, I want the page content to disappear first, then the circles to move, and then the new content to appear.
+I thought I could move the circles to their new locations and then replace them with new circles that are positioned in the exact same spot but it didn't look good (they would flicker whenever they got replaced).
+Maybe I was missing something and could've made it work, but I ended up not replacing the circles and moving the same circles around instead.

+Framer-motion can animate css variables but it only takes their underlying value at that point in time (with that screen size).
+This meant my circles would refuse to move whenever the user resized the page.
+I thought about re-triggering my useEffect whenever the user resized the page (the same useEffect that would move the circles to the right position depending on what page they're on) and refreshing the CSS variables.
+But I ended up not relying on framer motion for this and instead decided to switch the CSS properties to different CSS variables depending on the route (using transitions).
+Finding a way to make this maintainable & customizable (in any implementation) was also quite difficult.
+The circles need to know about their future positions (which change depending on the page and screen size) but I also wanted to isolate the logic on a "per page" basis.
+I wasn't sure if I should've used CSS modules, or sass @use/forwards, etc. CircleA and CircleB are also very similar and they seem DRY, but it just seemed easier conceptually.

 ## Todo